Please read carefully through the procedure below and note that visa fees are non-refundable.

 At the end of your interview the Consul will tell you whether or not you are eligible to receive a visa.
 Given the volume of visa applicants on an interview day there will not be time for a full discussion of the Consul’s decision.
 If you are refused a visa you will be given a letter detailing the section of law concerned.

 Picking Up a Visa

-An issued visa is typically available for pick-up the Friday following a scheduled interview.
-For example, if you are interviewed Tuesday morning and are to be issued a visa, you can expect to pick-up your passport and visa on Friday afternoon at 3:00 PM.
+An issued visa is typically available for pick-up the Thursday following a scheduled interview.
+For example, if you are interviewed Tuesday morning and are to be issued a visa, you can expect to pick-up your passport and visa on Thursday morning between 10:00am and 12:00pm.
 The specific pick-up date and time will be communicated to you at your interview.

 The Consular Section is not able to accommodate requests for same-day visa issuance and will only provide expedited visa service in truly exigent circumstances.
 Please plan ahead and apply for your visa with sufficient time before your anticipated travel.

 Parking at the Embassy

 The U.S. Embassy in Praia does not provide parking facilities to members of the public seeking consular services.
 The Embassy strongly recommends that those seeking consular services plan to utilize public parking or arrive by taxi.